ionicprotocol/monorepo/packages/sdk/README.md

 `fetchFusePoolData(poolId: string, signer?: string): Promise<FusePoolData>`

-Fetch data about an individual pool on midas capital based on the pool id.
+Fetch data about an individual pool on ionic protocol based on the pool id.
 The pool id can be extracted from the pool url `https://app.midascapital.xyz/56/pool/POOL_ID`

 ### ratePerBlockToAPY